 Conrad Ello, AIA, LEED AP

-Conrad received a Bachelor of Science in Architecture from the University of Virginia in 1989 and a Master in Architecture degree from Harvard University’s Graduate School of Design in 1994.
-Prior to co-founding Oudens Ello Architecture in 2007, he was a Senior Associate and Vice President with Machado Silvetti.
-During his twelve years there, he was project director and lead designer for a range of award-winning institutional, academic, and cultural projects, including the Getty Villa, the Bowdoin College Museum of Art, The Addison Gallery of American Art, the Mint Museum of Art and Mystic Seaport.
+Prior to co-founding Oudens Ello Architecture in 2007, Conrad was a Senior Associate and Vice President with Machado Silvetti.
+During his more than twelve years there, he was project director and lead designer on a range of award-winning institutional, academic, and cultural projects, including the Getty Villa, the Bowdoin College Museum of Art, The Addison Gallery of American Art, the Mint Museum of Art and the Mystic Seaport Museum.
+He has been a registered architect since 1996 and holds active licenses in Alabama, Connecticut, Maine, Massachusetts and New York.
+He is also a LEED Accredited Professional and a member of the American Institute of Architects, the Boston Society of Architects, the National Council of Architectural Registration Boards and the New England Museum Association.